 Flows from: Close before HW to late.

 Good For: Practising linking of crosses and climbs, but not the best surf spot on the whole.

-Bad For: High risk of colliding with barely submerged rocks at early/late stages.
+Bad For: Barely submerged rocks at early/late stages.
 Avoid dropping over wall.
+Various conflicting narrow flows can make positioning frustrating at times.

 7. Gored Goch Fish Trap Wave

 Location: The gap between the Fish Trap Wall and GG at the downstream end.

 Description: An easy, square, fairly flat wave that just about spans the gap; though at most levels the wave is only a realistic surf far on the RH end.
 Go too far right and you will feed into a deeper and steeper L-shaped dumping wave – ‘Dumpy’ – (see Description 7 above.)
 Slacker water lies downstream with a large and easy eddy on the GG side.
 This is an easy surf at mid-level, faster flow brings a faster surf, still easy but watch it try to feed you disarmingly slowly (but steadily) into ‘Dumpy’.
 At highest levels it all starts to smooth out nicely into one fast, but gentle, horseshoe wave.

 Beware as water levels drop to low-level: rocks and underwater obstructions come into play.
 At lowest levels there is a significant obstacle under GG side of channel – the remains of The Fish Trap.
 Submergence of blade, boat or bonce (inadvertently) in the wrong place may not end well.

 Height: 1-1 ½ ft max (2 ft on dumpy wave)